OutSystems/docs-howtos/src/data/data-migration/sections/05-application-users-groups-roles.md

 The records for the entities in the diagram above can be generated from the following sources:

 * Service Studio
-    * Publishing Espaces with new or changed Roles
+    * Publishing modules with new or changed Roles
-    * Updating Applications or Espace Modules
+    * Updating apps or modules

 * Service Center
-    * Uploading and Publishing Applications, Solutions, Espaces with Roles
+    * Uploading and publishing apps, solutions, or modules with Roles

-* Lifetime
+* LifeTime
-    * Pushing Applications to another Environment with Roles
+    * Pushing apps to another environment with Roles

-* User Applications
+* User apps
-    * References to the Exposed Entities and methods
+    * References to the exposed Entities and methods
-    * Application bootstraps for Users, Groups, and Roles
+    * Bootstraps for Users, Groups, and Roles

 ## Considerations